hestiacp/hestiacp-docs/cli_commands/commands.rst

 **list system users**

-**Label**:   `panel`

 **Options**: `[FORMAT]`

-The function for obtaining the list of system users without detailed information.
+This function for obtaining the list of system users without detailed information.

 *******************************************************************